-As computing has become increasingly ubiquitous and embedded (as demonstrated by industrial control systems, in-vehicle systems, in-home care systems, and within the energy and transportation infrastructures) the issue of responsible disclosure has returned to the fore.
-These new computing contexts require revisiting the nature of vulnerabilities, and thus responsible disclosure.
-The goal of this work is to critique the current disclosure practices, particularly in terms of pervasive computing.
+Computing has become increasingly ubiquitous and embedded (as demonstrated by industrial control systems, in-vehicle systems, in-home care systems, and within the energy and transportation infrastructures).
+As a result, the issue of responsible vulnerability disclosure has returned to the fore.
+These new computing contexts require revisiting the nature of vulnerabilities and redefining responsible disclosure.
+The first goal of this work is to critique current disclosure practices.
 Based upon these critiques, grounded in the history of vulnerabilities, and informed by a series of expert interviews, we propose a model of risk-based responsible disclosure.

-Research on vulnerability disclosure policy was an early focus in economics of security, particu- larly until 2006.
-However, that earlier research reasonably assumed models of computers that were applicable to desktops, laptops, and servers.
-That is, there is a centralized source of patches, that patching is possible in a very short time frame, that patching is low cost, and that the issue of physical harm need not be addressed.
-Currently there is limited agreement upon best practices for vulnerability disclosure.
-This arises in part from the increasing diversity of both vulnerabilities and their potential impact.
-There are some clear lines, for example, it is not acceptable to disclose a vulnerability by implementing it and causing harm to victims.
-There are also well-known rea- sons for disclosure, specifically creating incentives for vendors to patch and diffusing information to potential victims for their use in risk mitigation.
+Research on vulnerability disclosure policy was an early focus in economics of security, particularly until 2006.
+That earlier research, however, reasonably assumed models of computers that were applicable to desktops, laptops, and servers.
+That is, there is a centralized source of patches, patching is possible in a very short time frame, patching is low cost, and the issue of physical harm need not be addressed.
+Current disagreements arise in part from the increasing diversity of both vulnerabilities and their potential impact.
+There are some clear lines.
+For example, it is not acceptable to disclose a vulnerability by implementing it and causing harm to victims.
+There are also well-known reasons for disclosure, specifically for creating incentives for vendors to patch and diffusing information to potential victims for their use in risk mitigation.

-We conclude that there is now no single welfare-maximizing disclosure regime.
-Given this, we advocate for a model of optimal disclosure grounded in risk-based analysis.
+For the vast majority of vulnerabilities, the questions of public disclosure are not “if” but rather when and at what level of detail.
+We conclude that there is now no single optimal disclosure regime.
+Given this, we advocate for a model of disclosure grounded in risk-based analysis.
 Such an analysis should be complete and deterministic for a given context.
 We propose the factors necessary for such a systematic analysis.
 We then use well-known cases to test the framework and provide illustrative but practical examples.

 Suggested Citation: Suggested Citation